masc-ucsc/docs/docs/pyrope/07-typesystem.md

 comptime assert t1 equals v1
 ```

-While the `var` statement declares a new variable instance that can also have an
+While the `var` statement declares a new variable instance that can also have
-associated type, the `type` statement declares a type without any instance.
+an associated type, the `type` statement declares a type without any instance.
-The `type` keyword also allows for expressions to build more complex types.
-All the elements in the type expression are treated as "type of".
-E.g: `type x
-= a or 1..=3`.

 ```
 type a1 = u32                 // same as 'type a1:u32'